Earth Notes: On Website Technicals (2017-07)

 2017-07-26: FeedValidator

 Attempted to validate my shiny new Atom feeds with FEEDValidator [fv].
-They did not validate, so I've updated them to do so, while keeping them as slim as reasonably possible (after gzip content encoding) for fetch efficiency for the search engines which are their primary target.
+They did not validate, so I have updated them to do so, while keeping them as slim as reasonably possible (after gzip content encoding) for fetch efficiency for the search engines which are their primary target.

 2017-07-23: The Dark Side: Bing